Berntsen Survey Markers Installation Instructions Video

 2 ½" diameter Aluminum Survey Markers for Rebar from Berntsen

-Berntsen aluminum survey markers for rebar are forged from 6000 series aluminum alloy that won't chip, crack, or break.
+Berntsen aluminum survey markers for rebar are forged from 6000 series aluminum alloy which is highly resistant to chipping, cracking and breaking.
 They feature the SureGripT plastic insulator that locks the cap tight on to the rebar or pipe and helps prevent dissimilar metal corrosion.
 They feature a deep hex socket that won't "wobble" when tapped on to the rebar.

 A good survey marker for rebar or pipe must virtually eliminate dissimilar metal corrosion.
 What typically happens is the survey marker loosens over a short period of time.
 This confirms metallurgical theory.
 Aluminum is less "noble" than steel and an electrical current will actually flow from the aluminum (+) to the steel (-).
 Corrosion will occur in the anode (+) area of the battery like combination of metals in the presence of moisture (air or soil acting like an electrolyte).